daluury/faker-usage-example/README.md

-# Generating fake data for movie DB with Pandas and Faker
+# Faker usage example

-Example of filling a Postgres DB with fake data using Faker, Pandas and SQLAlchemy.
+Example of filling a PostgreSQL database with fake data using Faker, Pandas and SQLAlchemy.